Pricing Time-to-Event Contingent Cash Flows: A Discrete-Time Survival Analysis Approach: Preliminaries

-We now have a description of our lifetime variable of interest, $X$, the truncation random variable, $Y$, and the censoring random variable, $C = Y + \tau$.
-In an applied setting, of course, we have observed data and must attempt to infer information about $X$.
-Thus, how such data may be generated or sampled from some population of independent random variables $X$ and $Y$ is of interest.
-Since, the securitized trust consists of only those pairs of $(X,Y)$ such that $X \geq Y$, we assume our population has already been truncated, and it is this truncated population from which we are sampling $(X_i, Y_i)$ for $1 \leq i \leq n$.
-However, because of censoring, we do not observe $(X_i, Y_i)$.
-Instead, for each pair $(X_i, Y_i)$, we observe only the random variables $Y_i$, $\min(X_i, C_i)$, where $C_i = Y_i + \tau$, and $\mathbf{1}_{X_i \leq C_i}$ (i.e., if $X_i$ was censored).
-Our goal, therefore, is to extract as much information as possible about $X$ from these three random variables.
-We formalize how to do so in the following section.
+We now have a description of our lifetime variable of interest, $X$, the left-truncation random variable, $Y$, and the right-censoring random variable, $C = Y + \tau$.
+In an applied setting, of course, we have observed data and, from this data, must attempt to infer information about $X$.
+Thus, how such data may be generated or sampled from some population of independent random vectors $(X,Y)$ such that $X$ is independent of $Y$ is of interest.
+Since the securitized trust consists of only those pairs of $(X,Y)$ such that $X \geq Y$, we assume our population has already been left-truncated.
+Hence, it is this left-truncated population from which we are sampling $(X_i, Y_i)$ for $1 \leq i \leq n$.
+Given the machinations of the securitization process, this is more appropriate for our application than the assumed sampling process of \citet{woodroofe_1985} or \citet{tsai_1987}, which samples $(X_i, Y_i)$ for $1 \leq i \leq n'$, $n' \geq n$ and then removes all pairs $(X_i, Y_i)$ if $Y_i > X_i$.
+Phrased differently, our process effectively samples from the already left-truncated lease data within the trust rather than imagines we are able to sit with the ABS issuer and see loans that did not meet the minimum lifetime age to be included in the trust.
+A theoretical divergence with limited practical significance in most applications, but it does indeed emerge with ABS data.